rafaelfernandezgis/GetMiddlePoint/README.md

 you'll get an **array**, your middle point, just with one element {x:'x', y:'y'}.

-See an exmaple in [fiddle](http://jsfiddle.net/rafaelfernandezgis/1Lgxqp01/2/)
+See an example in [fiddle](http://jsfiddle.net/rafaelfernandezgis/1Lgxqp01/2/)